LorenzoEscobar/SpotifyPlaylistManager/README.md

 ## Contact LE.LorenzoEscobar@gmail.com for any assistance or questions!
-I can also whitelist you and you may use my server instead of hosting locally.
+## Send me your email you use for spotify if you wish to be whitelisted and you may use my server instead of hosting locally.